QR code security risks: innocent scan or malicious scam?

 Quick Response (QR) codes are two dimensional barcodes that provide instant access to online information when scanned.
 While they may seem like a relatively new technology, QR codes were actually created in 1994 in Japan by Chief Engineer Masahiro Hara of manufacturing company Denso Wave.

 The QR Code System became an instant hit in China in the late twentieth century.
-However, it’s only within the last year, triggered by the COVID outbreak, that their popularity has exploded in the Western World.
-In a global effort to stop the spread of the virus, QR codes have been deemed the “most effective system for COVID-19 tracing.”
+The COVID pandemic was the trigger for an explosion in their popularity throughout the world.
+In a global effort to stop the spread of the virus, QR codes were deemed the “most effective system for COVID-19 tracing.”

 How do QR codes work?